Roof insurance: ACV vs. replacement cost

 What is roof ACV?

-There is a connection between the age of your roof and your insurance coverage.
-ACV roof coverage is typically used for older roofs or roofs that are in poor condition.
-It is typically a less expensive way to cover your roof.
-Some insurance policies may give you the option to choose between ACV or replacement cost value (RCV), but if your roof is past a certain age (generally 15 to 20 years old), your insurer may automatically stipulate that you have roof actual cash value coverage.
-Some states do not allow insurers to use ACV to assess roof replacement coverage.
+Depending on state regulations, some insurance policies may give you the option to choose between ACV or RCV.
+But if your roof is past a certain age (generally 15 to 20 years old), your insurer may automatically stipulate that you have actual cash value coverage.
+Other states do not allow insurers to use ACV to assess roof replacement coverage.
+For that reason, checking local regulations when deciding on your roof insurance coverage can be a good idea.

 What is the difference between ACV and replacement cost for roofs?